 When we needed to change cars we invested in a hybrid to decrease our fuel consumption and CO2 emissions.
 If you need collection from Gardonne, the nearest train station for your stay with us or for a tour or class with us this is the vehicle we use.
 We have rustic bikes available for guests too.
 See 10 ecological reasons to stay at Chateau Feely.
 In rural France we don’t have many public transport options and electric points are not yet widely available so pure electric wasn’t a viable option for us when we made the change.
 My decision tree for using the car has become stricter, only when necessary.
 We work harder to regroup things to do around one trip to our local town of Bergerac instead of many.
 When I travel to an event I seek colleagues to do ‘co-voiturage’ (shared transport); it means I get to know new people and / or have time to chat with old friends.

 A second major area of transport is to say no to air travel unless we really must – and if we must, to offset our CO2.
-Some airlines, like KLM, offer it when you buy your ticket, I found other online services like Fly Green to offset your flights CO2 if the airline doesn’t provide it.
+Some airlines, like KLM, offer it when you buy your ticket.

 Coldplay have put their music tours on hold while they consider how to make their concerts environmentally friendly both in terms of travel and waste.
 Phenomenal.
 What an amazing band.
 I love their music and now I love them even more.
 Wow.
 Inspiration.

 Vogue Italy recently ran a series of artwork instead of doing fashion shoots to avoid the massive consumption of air travel and the single use waste generated by an international fashion shoot.

 We encourage brands to take action by letting them know we expect them to.
 We can also make change by participating in climate marches, supporting the work of organisations like Greenpeace and sharing information and action with those around us.